-Staff from the English programme, linguistics programme, and the Centre for Irish and Scottish Studies, are happy to visit your school.
-Staff can talk to groups of students or staff, or even take a guest teaching session of your English or language class.
-These visits are especially useful for introducing students to linguistics, as it is a fascinating subject that they might not have come across before.
-Please contact Nicola Cummins (firstname.lastname@example.org) or the department reception (email@example.com or ph 479 8952) to discuss arrangements.
+Staff from English and Linguistics are happy to visit your school.
+Staff can talk to groups of students or staff or even take an English guest teaching session.
+These visits are especially useful for introducing students to linguistics as it is a fascinating subject that they might not have come across before.

 Visits by schools

 You are welcome to bring your class to the University for a taste of life as a student of English and Linguistics.
-Please contact Nicola Cummins (firstname.lastname@example.org) for a visit related to English, or Irish and Scottish studies, and contact Dr Moyra Sweetnam Evans (email@example.com) for a visit related to Linguistics.
+You are welcome to bring your class to the University for a taste of life as a student of English or Linguistics.
+Please contact Nicola Cummins (firstname.lastname@example.org) for a visit related to English or Minh Nguyen (email@example.com) for a visit related to Linguistics.

 Like our Facebook page to follow posts related to staff and students of the department, as well as general postings for those interested in literature and languages.
 Please also encourage your students to like the page too, so they can get a feeling for English and linguistics at the University of Otago.